top of page

 2006-12.

-Our travelling exhibition Journey Into Exile toured the UK and further afield, educating the public on the arduous journeys undertaken by young Tibetan refugees seeking safety in Nepal and India.
+During this period, art therapists Sarah Robinson and Jayne McConkey became involved on the ground in Nepal and India, while Bobby Lloyd was invited to join the trustee team.
+During this time, the travelling exhibition Journey Into Exile was toured by volunteers around the UK and further afield, educating the public on the arduous journeys undertaken by young Tibetan refugees seeking safety in Nepal and India.

 2013-17.

-In late 2015 and early 2017, our efforts focused on sharing our art and art therapy expertise with local carers in coping with the short and longer term effects of the devastating Spring earthquakes.
-Art Refuge provided training for over one hundred caring professionals, artists, architects and teachers from both local and international organisations, collaborating with local NGO's such as the Transcultural Psychosocial Organisation (TPO) Nepal in the delivery of its programmes.
-The trainings, led by Naomi Press and Jess Linton, benefited, amongst others: UNHCR, UNICEF, Transcultural Psychosocial Organisation Nepal (TPO Nepal), Snow Lion Foundation, Higher Ground Counselling, Sidartha Arts Foundation.
+In late 2015 and early 2017, our efforts focused on sharing our art and art therapy expertise with local carers in coping with the short and longer-term effects of the devastating Spring earthquakes in Nepal.
+We provided training for over 100 caring professionals, artists, architects and teachers from both local and international organisations, collaborating with local NGO's in the delivery of its programmes.
+The trainings, led by Naomi Press, Jess Linton and Jayne McConkey, benefited, amongst others: UNHCR, UNICEF, Transcultural Psychosocial Organisation Nepal (TPO Nepal), Snow Lion Foundation, Higher Ground Counselling, Sidartha Arts Foundation and The Children’s Art Museum.

-In late 2019, we officially changed the name of the charity from Art Refuge UK to Art Refuge.
-We also updated our charitable objectives to include a more international focus and further embrace research and training.
+Late 2019 saw the official name change of the charity from Art Refuge UK to Art Refuge.
+We also updated our charitable objectives to include a more international focus and further embrace research, exhibitions and training.

 2020-21.

-We set up The Community Table Online as a regular, viable creative space in its own right that spanned the UK , France and further afield.
+We set up The Community Table Online as a regular creative space in its own right that spanned the UK, France and further afield.
 We also delivered training for frontline workers in Psychological First Aid (PFA), trauma, copy and resilience, and in self-care.
+Our ‘local/global virtual art project on instagram CORONAQUILT received more than 1800 contributions of artworks/photographs/textiles on the theme of daily rituals from our 35 countries worldwide.

 CONTACT US.